 Seinfeld’s Three Secrets for Creative Success

 What’s the deal with creativity?
-In a rare podcast interview, Jerry Seinfeld shared what he believes are the three key steps to be successful in any creative field.
-While these can obviously be applied to joke writing, they’re also quite relevant to producing stellar websites.
+In a rare podcast interview, Jerry Seinfeld shared what he believes are the three key steps to being successful in any creative field.
+While these can be applied to joke writing, they’re also relevant to producing stellar websites.

 Before getting started, it’s important to lock down the objectives and specifics.
 What’s the tone of voice?
 What’s the feeling or vibe that will inspire the design direction?
 What can we do to make this digital experience stand out?
 Better for users?
 More intuitive?
-With these questions answered, an overall vision starts to take shape and its much easier to move to on to step 2.
+With these questions answered, an overall vision starts to take shape, and moving on to step 2 is much easier.

 This one’s pretty

 But sometimes creative professionals can get so wrapped up in planning, that execution becomes secondary.
 And that’s really the most important part, the doing.